 Most years we have a pair of pigs for visitors to feed at the Museum.
 In recent years, these have been Middle White, Saddleback or Tamworth from Temple Newsam’s specialist breeding centre, Home Farm, near Leeds.
 The Tamworth, with its distinctive ginger colouring, is considered Britain’s oldest pure-breed pig.

 After the Second World War, Tamworth numbers declined rapidly as farmers concentrated on faster-growing breeds.
 Now, there are fewer than 300 breeding pairs and the Tamworth is currently classified as ‘vulnerable’ by the Rare Breeds Survival Trust.
+It is an important reminder that farm animals that have inhabited these isles since the Iron Age are in danger of being lost.

 ‘Resting’, by Angela Waites Photography